The Ann Sothern Show: Awards and nominations

+Legacy

+While Sothern was known for bringing strong women to screen with Maisie Ravier and Private Secretary, the character of Katy O'Connor was an unusual character in her time.
+Unlike Susie McNamara in Private Secretary, and other working women of the era, O'Connor held a position of authority in a mostly male-dominated profession.
+She also was the supervisor of many male staff members.
+Her position allowed the series to explore the issues women faced in the work force.
+As such, Katy O'Connor can be seen as a precursor to other working women, such as Mary Richards of The Mary Tyler Moore Show.

 Sponsors and syndication

 During its run, The Ann Sothern Show was also sponsored by General Foods Corporation (Tang, Maxwell House coffee), Johnson Wax (Glo-Coat and Pledge), and Post Cereals.
 Sothern and her cast mates would often appear in commercials for the sponsors' products at the end of the episode.
 Sothern would then sign off with, "Well, goodnight everybody.
 Stay happy!".

 The series was previously distributed by Desilu Productions, United Artists Television, and Paramount Television.
 In a unique situation, Sothern kept the rights to The Ann Sothern Show, even after Desilu was sold to Paramount.
 In 1980, Sothern and Paramount sold The Ann Sothern Show to Metromedia Producers Corporation.
 20th Television currently holds the rights to the series.

-Syndication

 Cable channel Nick at Nite aired The Ann Sothern Show from 1987 to 1990.